seo6oss/wFBA/README.md

 ## Usage

-1.  **Prepare Supplier Data:** Ensure your raw supplier data has been processed by the conceptual VBA macro in Google Sheets and exported as a clean CSV or Excel file (e.g., `data/cleansed_supplier_data.csv`).
+1.  **Prepare Supplier Data:** Ensure your raw supplier data has been processed by the VBA macro in Google Sheets and exported as a clean CSV or Excel file (e.g., `data/cleansed_supplier_data.csv`).

 2.  **Run the processing tool:**